-In Indian mythology, during the Vedic era, competence in astronomy viz-a-viz astrology, Fire arms, Air/Space aviation etc. is available in scriptures.
+In Indian mythology, during the Vedic era, competence in astronomy viz-a-viz astrology, Fire arms, Air/Space aviation etc.is available in scriptures.
 However, in recorded history of science, Socrates, Plato and Aristotle, Greek philosophers during 4th to 5th Century BC, are considered to be first set of scientific philosophers.

-Later, Nicolaus Copernicus, an astronomer from Poland, in early sixteenth century, was first to propound the concept of a heliocentric solar system, in which the sun, rather than the earth, is the centre of the solar system.
-A century after him, Galileo, an Italian astronomer, physicist, engineer, philosopher, developed telescope to make observations to establish validity of the proposition that earth revolves around the Sun and not the vice-versa.
+Nicolaus Copernicus, an astronomer from Poland, in early sixteenth century, was first to propound the concept of a heliocentric solar system, in which the sun, rather than the earth, is the centre of the solar system.
+Later, Galileo, an Italian astronomer, physicist, engineer, philosopher, developed telescope to make observations to establish validity of the proposition that earth revolves around the Sun and not the vice-versa.
 His contributions have earned him titles of "father of observational astronomy", "father of modern physics", and the "father of science".
-In early Seventeenth century Johannes Kepler, a German mathematician and astronomer, propounded three Laws of Planetary Motion which formed basis of Laws of Gravitation discovered by Sir Isaac Newton.
+Tycho Brahe had recorded some observation on planetary motion which was shared with Johannes Kepler a German mathematician and astronomer, in very early years of Seventeenth century.
+Kepler analyzed Brahe's data to propound three Laws of Planetary Motion which formed basis of Laws of Gravitation discovered by Sir Isaac Newton.
 The latter was an English Physicist and Mathematician and in his book "Mathematical Principles of Natural Philosophy", first published in 1687, he laid foundation of classical mechanics through Laws of Motion.
-Later, Albert Einstein through his Theory of Relativity in 1905 revolutionized dimension of understanding matter and energy.
+Later, Albert Einstein through his thought experiments evolved Theory of Relativity in 1905.
+This theory revolutionized understanding matter and and their convertibility without experimental verification.
 There have been numerous contributions by various scientists to mature the understanding of mechanics but, the quest is still on for a unified theory to address laws of nature.